Does your soul thirst for Him?

 Silence.

 Immersed in the story, I lost track of time.
-Suddenly an alarm went off in my head and I looked at the clock.
+Suddenly an alarm went off in my head, and I looked at the clock.
 Oh NO. I slammed my book shut.
 It was time to leave for work.
 Grabbing a banana and some nuts, I rushed out the door.

-At lunchtime, I escaped to a secluded spot to read my book while I ate.
+At lunchtime, I escaped to a secluded spot and read my book while I ate.
 It was like taking a mini-vacation.
 As insurance, I set an alarm to be sure I got back to work on time.

-That evening, supper over, I returned to reading my novel.
+That evening, supper over, I returned to my novel.
 I was so absorbed in the story, I simply couldn’t put it down.
 My husband knew better than to bother me when I was in a good book, so he entertained himself for the evening.
-When the last page was finished, I went to bed—well after midnight.
+When the last page was finally finished, I went to bed—well after midnight.

 “What are you filling up with that makes time with Me so unappetizing?” echoed again in my mind.